autoplot/documentation/javadoc/org/das2/qds/IDataSet.md

+# org.das2.qds.IDataSet

-# org.das2.qds.IDataSetrank 0,1,2,3 or 4 dataset backed by int array (4 byte signed numbers).
+rank 0,1,2,3 or 4 dataset backed by int array (4 byte signed numbers).
  Note access to the array is still done via doubles.

 ***
 <a name="version"></a>
 # version